-Dogs, in my opinion, should eat, as far as possible, a raw diet: raw meat, and meaty bones, offal plus green tripe or liquidized raw fruit and vegetables.
-It’s simple to feed, and, as your own common sense will tell you , it is what dogs are designed to eat.
+Dogs can thrive on a raw diet: raw meat, and meaty bones, offal plus green tripe or liquidized raw fruit and vegetables.
 Here’s how a raw diet works:

-Organ meats such as heart, liver and kidney are rich in vitamins and minerals.
+- Feed offal: organ meats such as heart, liver and kidney are rich in vitamins and minerals.
 These need to be given 1-2 times per week or in small amounts daily to match the proportion that they would be found in a carcass.
 Offal can be laxative in effect and quite rich so do not give too much.
 In animals with organ problems (liver, heart or kidney disease) it can be useful to make a point in feeding a little offal to match your animals weakness e.g if there is liver disease feed a little liver.

 If you cannot bear to feed raw meat, very quick cooking in olive oil to ‘seal’ the juices is ok.
 Meat should be rare when served.

 If your dog has suffered from any chronic diarrhoea of vomiting prior to starting on raw feeding, it is recommended to start with bone broths to assist in the healing of the bowel and simple poached meats.
 Once these are being digested well some raw minces can be added and finally after a few months raw meaty bones.
 For any issues please speak with Dr Wendy Dixon.

 - Sourcing high quality food from the human food-chain and ensuring that it has been adequately frozen + feeding in a sensible manner will reduce the risks.
 In terms of human health, pet owners should apply the same hygiene standards that they employ when dealing with food intended for their own consumption.

 - Interestingly there have been numerous recalls of branded biscuits due to contamination with salmonella, and some of these have found to be a cause of human illness requiring hospitalization.
-The same cannot be said for raw feeding.
+The same cannot be said for raw feeding at this point.

-This advice sheet has been made with the help of information from Nick Thompson at www.holisticvet.co.uk and Lyn Thompson at www.rawessentials.co.nz.
-For more information and advice, you can contact the Raw Essentials helpline on 0800 RAW PET (0800 729 738) or contact Wendy Dixon at New Plymouth Vet Group (06 758 4006) or St Aubyn clinic (06 751 3000) if you have any further questions.
+This advice sheet has been made with the help of information from Lyn Thompson at www.rawessentials.co.nz.
+More information about raw feeding and holistic health matters can also be found by speaking to Wendy Dixon at New Plymouth Vet Group (06) 758 4006 or St Aubyns Veterinary clinic (06) 751 3000.